by Ran

 On October 2, Anderson was arrested during a raid related to a Compton gang killing and released two days later without being charged.
 The raid was a joint effort conducted by the FBI, the Compton Police Department, the Los Angeles Sheriff's Department and two Las Vegas detectives, one of whom interviewed Anderson about Shakur's shooting.
 He was also the subject of a warrant issued in connection to the shooting death of Edward Webb at a party the previous April.
 The police affidavit submitted in order to secure the search warrants necessary for the raid, describe Shakur's murder as the result of a gang conflict between the South Side Crips and the Mob Piru Bloods, who were tied to Death Row Records.
 The affidavit also contends that days after Shakur's murder, Anderson was seen in possession of a .40-caliber Glock handgun and that his cousin, Jerry "Monk" Bonds, a fellow South Side Crip, was seen driving a white Cadillac matching the description of the drive-by vehicle into a Compton auto repair shop on September 11.
 The document goes on to mention that LVPD detectives seized a box of .40-caliber bullets from Anderson's cousin's residence.

 Shortly after the raid, Anderson was subpoenaed to testify at a parole hearing for Knight, who faced jail time for participating in the assault at the MGM Grand.
 He testified in a November hearing that, contrary to popular opinion, Knight had attempted to break up the fight.
 Los Angeles Superior Court Judge J. Stephen Czuleger, who oversaw the hearing, decided that Anderson was lying and sentenced Knight to nine years in prison.
-Many believed that Knight had paid Anderson for his testimony.
+Davis later revealed that Knight paid Anderson $60,000 for his testimony, confirming a widely held suspicion.

 In February of 1997, Sergeant Kevin Manning of the Las Vegas Police Department named Anderson as a possible suspect in Shakur's murder.
 However, the LVPD only questioned him once.